Confined Space Rescue (Non-Certification)

 Number of Students: 12 minimum / 20 maximum

-Instructor Staff: One (1) instructor one (1) Technician
+Instructor Staff: One (1) instructor and one (1) Technician

 Who should attend: Individuals who are likely to be involved in or serve on an Emergency Response Rescue Team or in a support capacity.

-*Rural County Host: If you are hosting a class in a rural county (population 150,000 or less) you may not be required to meet the “minimum number of students” for this class.
-Rural County Residents may be eligible for travel, lodging and/or per diem reimbursement to attend HMEP funded classes.
+Rural County Host: If you are hosting a class in a rural county (population 150,000 or less) you may not be required to meet the “minimum number of students” for this class.
+Rural County Residents may be eligible for lodging reimbursement to attend HMEP funded classes.
 A requester will need the support of your supervisor to receive funding.
-Contact the HMEP Program Manager with questions firstname.lastname@example.org or 512-424-5985.
+Contact the HMEP Training Officer with questions at TechHaz@tdem.texas.gov or 512-424-0052.

 Prerequisites & Other Information: